reeddunkle/hello-world/README.md

 I’ve been programming for most of my life.
 I graduated from Allegheny College where I studied Spanish, psychology, and Java.

-I am using this blog to reinforce what I learn by documenting it here.

-Writing about confusing concepts forces me to work through each step.
-It has proven the best tool I've found to identify the concepts that I don't understand and might otherwise think that I do.

-I also use this as a way to beat a path through some of the yak shaving, and leave a trail to follow the next time that same yak needs shaving.

 ### Interests:

 Aside from coding, I love music, education, and natural languages!
 I play the piano, bass guitar, and speak Spanish.